octohost/octohost-cookbook/README.md

 There are lots of attributes available in each of the dependant cookbooks - we're not overriding any of them in this cookbook.

+If you're building on Vagrant, please view the note below.

 Recipes
 -------